stompetower/frantic/gfx/_sprites/README.md

 # Sprites

-The original sprite designs are in the `designs` subdirectory.
+The original sprite designs are in the `_designs` subdirectory.
-To see the final sprite patterns, see the `final_patterns` subdirectory.
+To see the final sprite patterns, see the `_final_patterns` subdirectory.
+To see where the sprites are stored within the graphics, see the `_gfx/_vram_pages_in_png` directory.

 The tools to convert the sprite designs to the right format for MSX (sprite pattern table, sprite color table), may be lost.
-To see where the sprites are stored within the graphics, see the `gfx/vram_pages_in_png` directory.

 ## Sprite colors